Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 Despite the best-laid plans and the best people,
 A project can still experience ruin and decay during its lifetime.

-Yet there are other projects that,
-Despite enormous difficulties and constant setbacks,
+Yet there are other projects that despite enormous difficulties and constant setbacks,
 Successfully fight nature’s tendency toward disorder and manage to come out pretty well.

 What makes the difference?

+## Broken Windows

 In inner cities,
 Some buildings are beautiful and clean,